Skip to main content

 To fully grasp what is RCM in medical billing, one must recognize that it refers to the entire financial journey of a patient encounter, from administrative tasks before service delivery to the final resolution of the bill.
 It’s the backbone of financial operations in any healthcare setting.
 The process illustrates what is revenue cycle in medical billing by detailing each step involved in securing payment for services rendered.
 Fundamentally, it defines what is the revenue cycle in healthcare from a financial perspective, linking clinical actions to revenue outcomes.

-The revenue cycle begins even before a patient receives care, with patient registration and scheduling.
+The medical revenue cycle management practice begins even before a patient receives care, with patient registration and scheduling.
 At this stage, accurate demographic and insurance information must be collected and verified.
 Any errors here can lead to claim denials later in the process.
 Following registration, the patient’s insurance eligibility and benefits are verified to confirm coverage for the anticipated services.
 This front-end work is crucial for minimizing rejections and preventing unexpected patient financial burdens.

 Once services are rendered, the clinical documentation phase begins.
 Healthcare providers must accurately record all services performed, diagnoses made, and medical necessity for those services.
 This documentation then forms the basis for medical coding, where specialized coders translate diagnoses and procedures into standardized codes, primarily using ICD-10 (International Classification of Diseases, Tenth Revision) and CPT (Current Procedural Terminology) codes.
 Accurate coding is paramount; incorrect codes are a major cause of claim denials.
 According to Crelio Health, 7–10% of lab reports contain transcription mistakes when entered manually, highlighting the pervasive issue of manual error that RCM systems aim to mitigate.